 And How It Helps Manage Video At Scale

 A seismic shift in video technology began in 2015.
 Legacy video streaming protocols built on overlay networks, custom protocols, and specialized servers began to give way to chunked, connectionless, HTTP-based “modern streaming.”

-Organizations implementing modern video streaming stand to reap the benefits:
+Organizations using modern video streaming software stand to reap the benefits:

 For organizations with video infrastructure built on legacy streaming protocols, Modern Streaming represents an inflection point.
 Continued investment in legacy technology may limit near-term disruption — but it prolongs an inevitable transition, increases the eventual cost of switching, and limits the choice of technology providers who are actively divesting from the technologies.